caglartoklu/cmdthere/README.md

 # Tools and Libraries Used
-- [QB64](http://www.qb64.net/), QuickBasic 4.5 compatible compiler which supports Windows, Linux and Mac OS X.
+- [QB64](http://www.qb64.net/), QuickBasic 4.5 compatible compiler and IDE.

 # FAQ